jeremyButtler/bioTools/README.md

   - Here is the example for the unix tbCon
   - Here is the example for tbCon
     - `bash allOSMkfiles.sh tbCon mainTbCon samEntry charCp tbCon charCp`
+- allMks.sh is a bash script that makes all makes files for my working programs (except seqById)
+  - call from top level (bash mkfileScripts/allMks.sh)
+  - mostly for when I need to make a change and re-build all my make files at once

 # testing:

 The programs are built and debugged on Linux and then lightly tested on other OSs.
 So, not all features may tested on every OS.
-In this case may invovle one or two light cases or just making sure it complies.
+In this case it may use one or two light cases or just making sure it compiles.
+For windows, I currently only print `\n` (not `\r\n`) for end of lines.

 # List of tools